Bartekus/live-polling/README.md

 ## History

+* 0.0.2 Added socket.io for server and client with connection logging callback /added header component with dynamic title
-0.0.1 Basic structure, dependencies and functionality implemented
+* 0.0.1 Basic structure, dependencies and functionality implemented

 ## Tests